Business and cash flow management

 • Engaging with employees and customers

-Let’s consider an example.
-In the “big data” age, businesses use AI to analyze more data than employees could possibly comb through, allowing for invaluable customer insights and interactions.
-Retailers like Amazon and Walmart—and small businesses, too—use machine learning to process these analytics and automatically recommend and restock everything they predict customers will want.
+For example, businesses use AI to analyze more vast data sets—more than employees can comb through manually—allowing for customer insights and interactions that were once out of reach.
+Large retailers and small businesses alike use machine learning to process these analytics and automatically recommend and restock everything they predict customers will want.
 This drives up sales while micromanaging inventory and offering customers a personalized experience, all without any human oversight.

 Reasons businesses don’t implement AI

-Companies face a variety of obstacles to adopting any new technology.
+Companies face obstacles when adopting any new technology.
 These include:

-• Integration with current systems.
-You’ll almost always be enhancing current systems rather than replacing them, so identify which specific problems you want AI to solve and focus on implementing those.
+• Integration.
+You’ll almost always be enhancing current systems rather than replacing them, so identify which specific problems you want AI to solve and focus on solutions that suit your existing operations.

 • Upfront cost.
-Adopting new technology can be expensive, so project how much an AI solution could increase long-term profits.
+Adopting new technology can be expensive, so project how much an AI solution could increase long-term profits and compare that to the cost of implementation.

 • Learning curve.
 Learning new systems can be frustrating, so work with your employees to test AI solutions before launching, and hire external training if necessary.